eigenfoo/old-eigenfoo.github.io/_posts/2018-03-06-topic-models-suck.md

 But anyways, `<\rant>` and let's move on to why I say what I'm saying.

-Recently, I've taken up a project in investigating and modelling hate speech on Reddit.
-There are, of course, many ways one can take this, but something I was interested in was finding similarities between subreddits, clustering comments, and visualizing these clusters somehow: would hate speech turn up naturally as a cluster?
+Recently, I've taken up a project in modelling the textual data on Reddit using NLP techniques.
+There are, of course, many ways one count take this, but something I was interested in was finding similarities between subreddits, clustering comments, and visualizing these clusters somehow: what does Reddit talk about on average?
 Of course, I turned to topic modelling and dimensionality reduction.

 The techniques that I came across first were LDA ([latent Dirichlet allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation)) and